ManuelPeinado/RefreshActionItem/README.md

 ---------------------
 You can easily customize the appearance of your RefreshActionItems.
 Just define a <tt>refreshActionItemStyle</tt> attribute in your theme and make it reference a custom style where you specify new values for any of the multiple attributes recognized by the library.

 The following snippet is extracted from the accompanying sample application.
-You can see it in action in the "Styled" activity.
+To see it in action open the "Styling" demo in the main menu.

     <style name="AppTheme" parent="Theme.Sherlock.Light">
         <item name="refreshActionItemStyle">@style/CustomRefreshActionItem</item>